TIY-LR/razer-cars/index.md

 * Tuesday 1PM CST - **NEEDED** Users can manage different car types (our data entry team needs to get working)
 * Tuesday 5PM CST - **NEEDED** Users can manage new rentals (Checking out and returning cars)

+## Design

+While our designer originally was planning to use bootstrap, you and your team can use any library (Materialize, Material Lite, Foundation, etc) to create the product.
+In this instance functionality is more important than pixel accuracy.

 ## User Features

 The different screens and user features have been further broken down into their own outlines: